MisterAaronWong/MechaCar_Statistical_Analysis/README.md

 After running a linear regression model on the data, it appears that the variables/coefficents of the vehicle length and the vehicle ground clearance provided non-random amounts of variance to the mpg values in the dataset.
 That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
 Conversely, the vehicle weight, spoiler angle, and All Wheel Drive (AWD) have p-Values that indicate a random amount of variance with the dataset.

-Is the slope of the linear model considered to be zero?
-Why or why not?
-The p-value (5.35e-11) is less than the significan the slope is not equal to zero
+The p-value (5.35e-11) is less than the significant level of 0.05%.
+Due to this, the slope is not equal to zero and there is sufficent evidence to reject the null hypothesis.

-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
 The r-squared value of this model is 0.7149.
-This indicates
+This indicates that approximately 72% (if rounded) of all predictions of the mpg of MechaCar prototypes will be correct.

 ![lm](Resources/lm.png)